 Skin Lightening Creams that Decrease Pigment Formation.

 Hydroquinone cream remains the gold standard for skin bleaching and is often used in combination with chemical peels to maximise skin whitening.
 Hydroquinone cream works by blocking proteins (enzymes) in the skin responsible for melanin production.
 The two essential proteins are tyrosinase and peroxidase.
 Other whitening creams act to normalise cell activity or to reduce free radicals in the skin responsible for melanin production.
 However, most of the skin bleaching creams work by inhibiting these two enzymes.
+This cream remains a mainstay in melasma treatment.

 Skin bleaching by blocking the enzymes that produce pigment.